Vis4Sense/student-projects/2023-2024/readme.md

 - for paper: human label needed to create a benchmark unless we can find a benchmark

 Raul
+- back testing
+  - alpaca data: max 30 assets all mixed
+  - plotly for the chart
+- system architecture
+  - for both real-time and back testing
+  - database: clickhouse
+  - 2-3 weeks to build the system
+  -
 * Created [design plans](raul-farkas/project-design/data_acquisition_component_design.md) and diagram for data acquisition component
   * Started implementation, already have a clear idea about tech stack
 * Investigated possible options for storing data locally